I have many Illustration addictions, and one of them is Kate Banazi.

 Image by artist Sarah Ahearn you can find out more about her work here.

 Post by Heather Ryerson

-We’re excited to announce this week’s topic, but first please enjoy the illustration above by Jill Howarth, our Pick of the Week for last week’s topic of ‘BEARD’.
-You can also see a gallery of all the other inspiring entries here.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by Patrick Girouard our Pick of the Week for last week’s topic of ‘SMOOTH’.
+Thanks to everyone else for participating.
+We hope it was inspiring!

 And of course, you can now participate in this week’s topic:

 Step 1: Illustrate your interpretation of the current week’s topic (always viewable on the homepage).